 Jones says she was working from 5 a.m. to 10:30 p.m. with few breaks as the Wayne, Pa.-based company shifted its strategy to provide repatriation flights for those stranded outside of the U.S. amid the pandemic.
-That meant she couldn’t help her 12-year-old son, Brian, with his schoolwork when he asked.
+That meant she couldn't help her son with his schoolwork when he asked.

 "It made me feel like a failure as a mother that I didn't have the time to help him during the transition," Jones says.
 "We also had connectivity issues.
 We couldn't get into lesson plans."

 Cisco Systems is taking a big step to ease the pressure on its working parents.
-In late August, it started an onsite, all-day program for employees’ children at its San Jose, Calif., office, from kindergarteners to 12-year-olds.
-The company isn’t developing any curriculum, but it hired teachers to help students with their remote learning, as well as to keep them occupied after the school day ends.
+In late August, it started an onsite, all-day program for employees' children, from kindergarteners to 12-year-olds.
+The company isn't developing any curriculum but hired teachers to help students with their remote learning as well as keep them occupied after the school day ends.

 "When we realized schools in the Bay Area weren't going to reopen, we said, 'What can we do?' " says Katelyn Johnson, senior manager of global benefits at Cisco.
 "Parents, particularly women, because they do carry more of the load, were not going to neglect children's physical, emotional or academic needs."

-The company had a head start on developing safety protocols in its San Jose day care center because the facility, which initially had been closed due to the pandemic, was later opened for children of first responders.
+The company had a head start on developing safety protocols because its onsite day care centers, which accept infants to 6-year-olds, were open for first responders.
 There are daily temperature checks, and masks and social distancing are required.
-Children are assigned to small groups with a dedicated teacher, and intermingling is prohibited to limit infection risk.
+Children are assigned to small groups with a dedicated teacher, and there isn't any intermingling to limit infection risk.
 Parents are not allowed in the center.

 Cisco is exploring other benefits, too, such as providing private tutors or hiring a teacher to instruct a small group of children in what are known as learning pods, pandemic pods or micro schools.
 The concept has become popular in affluent neighborhoods throughout the country where parents hire tutors to teach their children or band together with other families to form small classes.
 Pods eliminate the risk of being in a large group and provide children with more attention and guidance than virtual classes, according to advocates.

-Synchrony is exploring that dichotomy as it develops strategies for its working families, including the roughly 10,500 employees who work at its call centers, many of whom are women.
-Liz Heitner, senior vice president for talent and transformation, says that while Synchrony pays call center workers fairly, company leaders worry that some employees’ children may lack the essentials they need for school.
+Synchrony is exploring that dichotomy as it develops strategies for its working families, including the roughly 10,500 employees that work at its call centers, many of whom are women.
+Liz Heitner, the company's senior vice president for talent and transformation, says that while call center workers are paid fairly, Synchrony worries that some of the employees' children may lack the essentials they need for school.